PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - Gateway Service: allows secure, contextual remote access to apps and data

 - Virtual Apps and Desktop Service: allows IT to provide virtual apps and desktops to their end users

 - Cloud Connector: serves as a channel for communication between Citrix Cloud and your resource location.
 Although this is hosted within the customer’s resource location, it is managed by Citrix and kept evergreen.
 A minimum of two Cloud Connectors per resource location is recommended so that there is no loss in communication with Citrix Cloud.

 - Virtual Delivery Agent: The VDA is used to register with the Cloud connector so connections can be brokered between the end-user’s device and the virtual machine

 - Requesting a Citrix Virtual Apps and Desktops service trial

-- Creating a new Resource Location and installing the Citrix Cloud Connectors
+- Creating a Resource Location and installing the Citrix Cloud Connectors

 - Installing Citrix Virtual Delivery Agent on the virtual machines

-- Creating a Machine Catalog in Citrix Virtual Apps & Desktops service
+- Creating a Machine Catalog in the Citrix Virtual Apps & Desktops service

 - Creating a Delivery Group